Bluebird Rose of Sharon

 A tall, stiffly upright shrub with extremely showy light blue flowers with a deep red center which appear throughout summer, the flowers are individually beautiful; a very adaptable garden shrub, but does best in full sun

 Bluebird Rose of Sharon features bold sky blue trumpet-shaped flowers with ruby-red throats along the branches from mid summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The lobed leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Bluebird Rose of Sharon is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.